hashxim/hconMD/Work_MD/UK Funds.md

 ### Fund goes bust

 If went insolvent, say, the ICVC has been fined millions and can’t pay – then if the fund is authorised in the UK, **you will be covered by the FSCS up to £50,000**, if the fund has somehow lost the underlying assets.
+List of [cheap funds](http://monevator.com/low-cost-index-trackers/) online.

 ### Broker goes bust

 The same thing as above – your shares are held by a custodian or ring-fenced and will just be transferred to a new broker.
-If they are missing for some reason, then **you are covered up to £50,000.**
+If they are missing for some reason, then **you are covered up to £50,000.** .
+Check [cheap brokers](http://monevator.com/compare-uk-cheapest-online-brokers/) online

 ## References
 [Trustnet](https://www.trustnet.com/)
 [MorningStar](http://www.morningstar.co.uk/uk/)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQwNTY1MDUxNiwyOTQ1NTgwNTAsMTQ4NT
+eyJoaXN0b3J5IjpbLTc5ODc4NDMxLC00MDU2NTA1MTYsMjk0NT
-A0Njc1MywxNzg1MTIyMzEsLTIwMTQxNjkzNTgsLTIxMTc2NDgw
+U4MDUwLDE0ODUwNDY3NTMsMTc4NTEyMjMxLC0yMDE0MTY5MzU4
-MjEsLTE3NjA0Mzc2NDhdfQ==
+LC0yMTE3NjQ4MDIxLC0xNzYwNDM3NjQ4XX0=
 -->